facebookresearch/esm/scripts/atlas/README.md

 # ESM Metagenomic Atlas

-The [ESM Metagenomic Atlas](https://esmatlas.com) is a repository of over database of more than 600 million metagenomic protein structures predicted by ESMFold.
+The [ESM Metagenomic Atlas](https://esmatlas.com) is a resource of more than 700 million metagenomic protein structures predicted by ESMFold.
 See our [blog post](https://ai.facebook.com/blog/protein-folding-esmfold-metagenomics/) to learn more.

 The first `v0` version of the Atlas was released on November 1st 2022,